 will review the challenges of diagnosing lupus in adolescence, ways to overcome these barriers, common courses of treatment, in addition to addressing questions about the future.
 He will also address ways for parents to cope and juggle the obstacles lupus can bring to a family.

 More than 90 percent of people with lupus are women between the ages of 15 and 45.
+Having lupus increases your risk of other health problems that are common in women.
+Women living with lupus also face a variety of concerns from pregnancy to body image issues.
 Learn how to live better with lupus and cope with issues many women face after a lupus diagnosis.

 Closing Plenary Session